VaibhavSharma08/CANSAT2021_Python/README.md

 **TO DO:**

-1. Implement memory safeguards against Memory Errors being caused due to list becoming full.
+1. Implement memory safeguards against Memory Errors being caused due to list becoming full. ------ DONE
+2. 0000 packet should be automatically appended to csvList and plotList instead of having seperate conditions.
+3. Policy on Missed/0000 packets?
+4. Whenever disconnect and reconnect, why does it always start from packet 1?

 **Created By: Vaibhav Sharma**